 The best interest of the game and fairness are top priorities in decision-making.
-Unusual circumstances occasionally dictate that decisions in the interest of fairness take priority over technical rules.
+Unusual circumstances occasionally dictate that common-sense decisions in the interest of fairness take priority over technical rules.
 Floor decisions are final.

 2: Player Responsibilities

-3: Official Terminology of Tournament Poker
+3: Official Terminology and Gestures

-Official betting terms are simple, unmistakable, time-honored declarations like: bet, raise, call, fold, check, all-in, complete, and pot (pot-limit only).
+Official betting terms are simple, unmistakable, time-honored declarations like bet, raise, call, fold, check, all-in, complete, and pot (pot-limit only).
 Regional terms may also meet this test.
 Also, players must use gestures with caution when facing action; tapping the table is a check.
 It is the responsibility of players to make their intentions clear: using non-standard terms or gestures is at player’s risk and may result in a ruling other than what the player intended.
-See also Rules 2 & 42.
+See also Rules 2 and 42.

-4: Electronic Devices and Communication
+5: Electronic Devices and Communication

-5: Official Language
+6: Official Language

-Seating, Breaking & Balancing Tables
+Seating, Breaking and Balancing Tables

-6: Random Correct Seating
+7: Random Correct Seating

-7: Alternates, Late Registration, & Re-Entries
+8: Alternates, Late Registration, and Re-Entries

-8: Special Needs
+9: Special Needs

 Accommodations for players with special needs will be made when possible.

-10: Balancing Tables and Halting Play
+11: Balancing Tables and Halting Play

 B: In mixed games (ex: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button moves to the position it would be if the next hand was hold’em and is frozen there during stud.
 The player moved in stud is the player who would be big blind if the game were hold’em for that hand.
 Shifting to hold’em the button starts where it was frozen.